 - Vendor managed assets

-Timely identification of digital assets is a fundamental part of robust threat intelligence and can greatly reduce the risk of data breaches and data leaks.
-All it takes for an attacker to launch a cyber attack is one vulnerable point in your organization or IT ecosystem to compromise the entire business or supply chain.
+Timely identification of digital assets is fundamental to robust threat intelligence and can greatly reduce the risk of data breaches and leaks.
+All it takes for an attacker to launch a successful cyber attack on a vulnerable point or security gap in your organization or IT ecosystem to compromise the entire business or supply chain.

-A modern attack surface management solution consists of five parts:
+A modern external attack surface management solution consists of five parts: